Winner of the 2016 Lo Read more [...]

 - Parking – On the road outside or in nearby residential roads.

-For a long time, we have been encouraging Lucy to apply for accreditation as a Good Funeral Guide Recommended Funeral Director, so it is with much delight that we are finally able to add The Individual Funeral Company and Coulbert Family Funerals to our list.
+For a long time, we encouraged Lucy to apply for accreditation as a Good Funeral Guide Recommended Funeral Director, so it is with much delight that we are finally able to add The Individual Funeral Company and Coulbert Family Funerals to our list.

-Lucy felt strongly that she wanted her premises to be ready for our visit, and it is now that her cold room is finished she felt that she was in a position to go through the accreditation process.
+Lucy felt strongly that she wanted her premises to be ready for our visit, and it was only once her cold room was finished that she felt that she was in a position to go through the accreditation process.

 We are proud to now be able to include her in our listing.
 This woman is blazing a trail for strong, principled independent funeral directors throughout the land, and providing families she cares for with exceptionally good service.
 We highly recommend her.